Learn about the causes, symptoms, diagnosis, treatment and pathology of Rheumatoid Arthritis.

 How is Rheumatoid Arthritis Treated?

-Currently, the exact underlying cause of Rheumatoid Arthritis is unknown.
-However, conservative treatments may be used to help reduce pain and improve the range of motion within the joint.
+Currently, the exact underlying cause of Rheumatoid Arthritis (RA) is unknown.
+However, conservative treatments may be used to help to reduce pain and improve range of motion within the joint.
 These include:

 - Immunosuppressant drugs may be prescribed to control an active immune system

-- Tumor necrosis factor-alpha (TNF-alpha) drugs may be used to block the proteins, responsible for inflammation.
-These medications can help reduce pain, stiffness in the morning, tenderness or swelling within the joints
+- Tumor necrosis factor-alpha (TNF-alpha) drugs may be used to block the proteins responsible for inflammation.
+These medications can help reduce pain, stiffness in the morning, and tenderness or swelling within the joints

 - Several other drugs that may be used to treat RA include anakinra, abatacept, rituximab, and tocilizumab